biocompute-objects/BioComputeObjectCreatorCommandLineTool/README.md

 ## Issues

-- Check formatting for email Prompt user if they would like to change anything at the end
+- Prompt user if they would like to change anything at the end
 - User specified etag (e.g. MD5, SHA-256)
 - Output to json file in valid BCO format
+- Check formatting for email strings

 ## Contributing